-She likely didn’t write that as specific advice for those of us living with heart disease, but it struck me when I read her words that, although they are probably very true for all women, they are especially applicable to heart attack survivors.
+She likely didn’t write that as specific advice for those of us living with heart disease, but it struck me when I read her words that, although they are probably very true for all women, they are especially applicable to heart patients.

 Indeed, maybe our heart health would actually improve if we were more determined to carve out more ‘me-time’ during the average day.

-I remember, for example, when I was a young Mum at home with both a newborn and a toddler, and trying to find 15 minutes per day to practise the relaxation meditation I’d been studying.
+I remember, for example, when I was a young Mum at home with both a newborn and a toddler, trying to find 15 minutes per day to practice the relaxation meditation I’d been studying.
 How absolutely maddening to realize back then that I honestly couldn’t seem to find even 15 minutes of uninterrupted ‘me-time’ for that.